Rehoboth Beach Activities: Things to Do in Delaware Shores

 No trip to Delaware Shores will feel complete without a day at Rehoboth Beach.
 This hot spot draws big crowds during the summer who want to sunbathe and play in the water.
 June through August also bring more than 50 live bands and performers to the bandstand.

-During cooler months, enjoy leisurely strolls, read a book and watch waves come to shore.
+During cooler months, enjoy leisurely strolls, read a book and watch waves.
 Don’t forget to catch a Delaware Shores sunset or sunrise over the Atlantic.

 Stroll the Boardwalk

 Rehoboth Beach Boardwalk has earned honors as one of the best boardwalks in the U.S. Over the years, this attraction has grown into a popular place to visit anytime of year.
-During busy seasons, enjoy shopping, eating and attending events that bring everyone together for fun in the sun.
+During busy seasons, enjoy shopping, eating and events that bring everyone together.

 Rehoboth Beach Boardwalk measures 1 mile and houses some must-do Rehoboth Beach activities.
 For example, try Thrasher’s fries, play games, indulge in candy at Dolles and buy souvenirs.